practicalli/spacemacs/before-you-start/install-clojure.md

 # Install Clojure
 Establish a Clojure environment by installing the following:
-* rlwrap, a read line tool for an interactive command line
 * Clojure CLI tools to run the REPL and projects (Leiningen and Boot should also work)
-* clj-new to create projects from templates
+* practicalli/clojure-deps.edn to create projects and use other Clojure community CLI tools
 * clj-kondo to lint your code and show syntax errors / idioms as you type
+* (optional) rlwrap, a read line tool for an interactive command line
+* (optional) Babashka to run a shell for Clojure scripting

 ## Clojure CLI tools
 Clojure CLI tools provides the simplest way to run the Clojure REPL and Clojure projects.